Rei26/Thesis-Final/README.md

 thesis_plots/training/
 ```

+The full TensorBoard-derived training plot set is available in this folder, split by policy family under `baseline/` and `r16_main_condition/`.
+The summary CSVs in each subfolder provide the plotted scalar histories and seed-level summaries.

 Baseline TensorBoard logs do not contain all custom R16 metrics, such as obstacle collision frequency during training.
 The plotter skips missing metrics and continues.

 ## Generalization Evaluation